slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Don’t ever take a fence down until you know the reason why it was put up."
 -- John F. Kennedy, paraphrasing G.K.Chesterton*

-> *"Two economists are walking along the street, and one says, «Hey, someone dropped a $20 bill!» and the other says, «Well, it can’t be a real $20 bill because someone would have picked it up already.»"*
+> *"Two economists are walking along the street, and one says, «Hey, someone dropped a $20 bill!» and the other says, «Well, it can’t be a real $20 bill because someone would have picked it up already.»"
+-- Anonymous*

 > *"Even a foolish person can still be right about most things.
 Most conventional wisdom is true." (...)
 "Every person you meet knows an amazing lot about something you know virtually nothing about.
 Your job is to discover what it is, and it won’t be obvious." (...)